Samsung SGH-D900

 The Samsung SGH-D900, also known as the Ultra Edition 12.9 or Black Carbon, is a slider-style mobile phone created by Samsung Electronics that was announced in Q3 2006 as part of the Samsung Ultra Edition line.
 It is marketed as the world's thinnest slider phone.
 Since the end of 2006, a Wine Red edition was added and 2007 marked the introduction of a chrome edition to the lineup.
-There is also an upgrade of this model, the Samsung D900i which can be used to access documents on your computer from your phone and added an FM radio as well as was made out of higher-quality materials.
+There is also an upgrade of this model, the Samsung D900i which can be used to access documents on a computer from a phone and added an FM radio as well as was made out of higher-quality materials.

 The D900 was succeeded by Z720, also known as Ultra Edition 13.8 in August 2006, following the 3MP camera, QVGA display, upgraded interface and high-speed HSDPA/3G connectivity and it was available exclusively for Vodafone, Movistar (Spain only) & China Mobile (Z728 only).
 Vodafone also sold the exclusive McLaren Special Edition units along with Sharp GX29 and 770SH.